6 Tips to Get Relief From a Stuffy Nose

 - Take a deep breath and hold your nose.
 Then try to expel some air from your nose while walking around, to the point that it starts to feel uncomfortable.

 - Now let go of your nose and breathe normally.
-Sit down, and in a few minutes you’ll realize that you’ve opened up your airways.
+Sit down, and in a few minutes, you’ll feel your nose clear.

-Once you have the solution, use a syringe to pour the liquid into your nostrils where it will work as a solvent, clearing your plugged nasal passages immediately.
+Once you have the solution, use a syringe to flush the liquid into your nostrils where it will work as a solvent, clearing your plugged nasal passages immediately.

 5. Mint is the enemy of mucus

-As you know, mint is commonly used to alleviate respiratory problems associated with colds because it contains acetic and ascorbic acids.
+As you know, mint is commonly used for respiratory problems associated with colds because it contains acetic and ascorbic acids.

 These compounds are so effective that after just a few inhalations of menthol or menthol-based ointments, your problem will disappear in minutes.